ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/aws-terraform/jump_server_aws.md

 If prompted to confirm if you want to create AWS resources, answer `yes`.

-The output should be similar to what is shown below:
+The bottom of the output should be similar to what is shown below:

 ```output
 Apply complete!
 Resources: 19 added, 0 changed, 0 destroyed